asheroto/Deploy-Office/README.md

 Everything is downloaded from the cloud, so you'll always have the latest version available when installing.

-Desktop shortcuts will be created for all Office applications.
+Desktop shortcuts will be created for the installed Office application(s).

-**Office applications installed:**
+**Office applications installed in Professional Plus:**
 - Word
 - Excel
 - PowerPoint